Yuka Atsuchi

 Hi!
-My name is Aaryn and I'm entering my third and final year of Biological Sciences at Durham University.
+My name is Aaryn and I'm in my third and final year of Biological Sciences at Durham University.
 I completed my research project in summer 2024, with a Leadership in Action project in Boston, summer 2025.
-My research project focused on the regulation of stem cells in model organism Drosophila melanogaster (common fruit flies) specifically investigating genes linked to cancer in humans and my LiA is with the Timothy Smith Network.
+My research project focused on the regulation of stem cells in model organism Drosophila melanogaster (common fruit flies) specifically investigating genes linked to cancer in humans and my LiA was with the Timothy Smith Network.
 I am particularly interested in genetics and disease, and I would like to pursue a career in clinical research.
 Outside of my studies, I also work as a student librarian, and I enjoy singing in my college jazz band and musicals, playing netball, reading, and art!

-My name is Ema Eguchi and I am an undergraduate student at Georgetown University.
+Hello, My name is Ema Eguchi and I am an undergraduate student at Georgetown University.
 I am studying Culture and Politics, with minors in Global Development and Journalism.
 My research for the Laidlaw Scholars Program is entitled The Role of the Australia Group in US Biosecurity Policy.
 I am excited to get to know you all and please feel free to let me know if you are also interested in the impact of international NGOs on governments, or broadly, any other topics of international affairs.
+I love cooking, hot springs, and beaches!

 Freddie Fallon